Health Studies

 Breadth Requirements: History, Philosophy and Cultural Studies

-HLTD53H3 - Special Topics in Health Humanities
+HLTD53H3 - Advanced Topics in Health Humanities

 An examination of a current topic in Health Humanities.
 The specific topic will vary from year to year.